bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Running-Jupyter-Notebook/index.md

 bacalhau get ${JOB_ID} --output-dir results # Download the results
 ```

-After the download has finished you should see the following contents in the results directory.
+After the download has finished you can see the contents in the `results` directory, running the command below:

 ```bash